orellazri/tdkvs/README.md

 [![Tests](https://github.com/orellazri/tdkvs/actions/workflows/tests.yml/badge.svg)](https://github.com/orellazri/tdkvs/actions/workflows/tests.yml)

-Distributed key-value store in Go with support for rebalancing and deleting volume servers.
+Distributed key-value store in Go with support for rebalancing and deletion of volume servers.

 The store consists of a master server and _n_ volume servers.
 The master server uses BadgerDB to store the "metakeys" - the keys that are saved in the volume servers, and which volume server they are stored in.
 The volume servers store the data as files.